onion108/JSMake/README.md

 You can put all the source files and configure the `CC_FLAGS` if you need.
 There's also a similar method called `buildCxx` which does the same thing as `buildC` but use another set of environment variables starts with `CXX_`.

 ## Files
-We now support a few file operations.
+We support a few file operations.
 ```javascript
 jsmake.rm("path/to/file")
 ```